 Repeat after us: layers, layers, layers.
 Since it’s impossible to predict whether you’ll get warm or cold weather during a cruise to the Mediterranean in October, we suggest packing a combination of light and warm sweaters.

-These versatile items are essential because they can be thrown on or taken off depending on what kind of weather you encounter during your trip.
+These versatile items should be on your cruise packing list because they can be thrown on or taken off depending on what kind of weather you encounter during your trip.
 (There’s a reason why October is called sweater weather season.)

 Windbreaker or jacket